asobti/MovieStats/README.md

 - [urllib2](http://docs.python.org/2/library/urllib2.html)

-Create a 'config.ini' file in the same directory as imdb.py with the following contents
+Create a _config.ini_ file in the same directory as _imdb.py_ with the following contents

 ```
 [database]